dagmawibabi/dblogs/public/blogs/Horrible Web Designs.md

 * Volume Up for Full Experience
 * View on PC for full experience
 * Enable Pop Ups and JavaScript
-* Most component and content on the websites are interactive, so hover everywhere, click on things and fill out forms
+* Most components and contents on the websites are interactive, so hover everywhere, click on things and fill out forms

 # Here are the submissions...